defarbs/defarbs.github.io/_posts/2020-04-10-htb-hackback.md

 ### Analyzing the private.js File

-Checking out the source, it appeared to be a bunch of obfuscated JavaScript...
+Examining the source, it appeared to be a bunch of obfuscated JavaScript...

 <img src="/assets/img/writeups/HTB-HACKBACK/HACKBACK-PRIVATEJS.PNG" class="hackback-img" alt="Hackback - private.js file">